-- LPC Meeting Analysis requires attendance at a meeting of the New York City Landmarks Preservation Commission (LPC) on Tuesday afternoon directly after class, on Sept 12 or 19. - · Zoning Analysis this will involve a zoning analysis related to your building assignment in Studio I.
+- LPC Meeting Analysis requires online viewing of one or more New York City Landmarks Preservation Commission (LPC) hearings, and recommended attendance at a meeting on Tue, Oct 2, during class time. - Zoning Analysis this will involve a zoning analysis related to your building assignment in Studio I.